Pure-tone audiometry: Variations

 There are cases where conventional pure-tone audiometry is not an appropriate or effective method of threshold testing.
 Procedural changes to the conventional test method may be necessary with populations who are unable to cooperate with the test in order to obtain hearing thresholds.
 Sound field audiometry may be more suitable when patients are unable to wear earphones, as the stimuli are usually presented by loudspeaker.
 A disadvantage of this method is that although thresholds can be obtained, results are not ear specific.
 In addition, response to pure tone stimuli may be limited, because in a sound field pure tones create standing waves, which alter sound intensity within the sound field.
 Therefore, it may be necessary to use other stimuli, such as warble tones in sound field testing.
 There are variations of conventional audiometry testing that are designed specifically for young children and infants, such as behavioral observation audiometry, visual reinforcement audiometry and play audiometry.

-Conventional audiometry tests frequencies between 250 hertz (Hz) and 8 kHz, whereas high frequency audiometry tests in the region of 8 kHz-16 kHz.
+Conventional audiometry tests frequencies between 250 Hertz (Hz) and 8 kHz, whereas extended high-frequency audiometry tests in the region of 8 kHz-16 kHz.
 Some environmental factors, such as ototoxic medication and noise exposure, appear to be more detrimental to high frequency sensitivity than to that of mid or low frequencies.
-Therefore, high frequency audiometry is an effective method of monitoring losses that are suspected to have been caused by these factors.
+Therefore, extended high frequency audiometry is an effective method of monitoring losses that are suspected to have been caused by these factors.
 It is also effective in detecting the auditory sensitivity changes that occur with aging.